 Why is your dog humping?
-Many dogs have a habit of humping (also known as mounting).
-Some hump other dogs.
+Many dogs have a habit of humping, also known as mounting.
+Some dogs hump other dogs.
 Some like to hump inanimate objects (like stuffed animals and furniture).
 Others hump people (especially their legs).

-Are you embarrassed when your dog humps?
-It can be awkward in mixed company, especially if your dog likes humping people.
-You might want to know why you dog exhibits this, ahem, salacious behavior.
-Then, you might want to learn how to stop it.
+Many owners are embarrassed when their dog humps.
+It can be awkward in mixed company, especially if your dog likes to hump people.
+You might want to know why your dog exhibits this, ahem, salacious behavior.
+Next, you'll probably want to learn how to stop it.

 Why Dogs Hump

 Play: Like play bows and play-fighting, play humping can be a completely normal and acceptable behavior as long as it does not upset the other dog.
 Some dogs will play hump each other back and forth and everyone is fine with it.
-Some dogs simply like humping.
+Some dogs simply enjoy humping.
 It's just fun for some dogs.
 And that's okay. . . until it's not.
 Make sure to break it up if the other dog seems annoyed by the humping.
 Training may be helpful to decrease the frequency and intensity of play humping.

 Stopping Unwanted Humping

 Obviously, you don't want your dog humping your guests.
 You also don't want humping to lead to a fight with another dog.
 Even humping an object can potentially cause damage (depending on the object).
-Humping can be curbed through training.
+Fortunately, humping can usually be managed through training.

-Keep luring your dog away every time the unwanted humping begins.
-Eventually, you might be able to break his habit.
-Some dogs won't quit that easily.
-You can seek the help of a professional trainer to work on the issue.
+Eventually, you might be able to break your dog's humping habit.
+However, some dogs won't quit that easily.
+You may wish to seek the help of a professional trainer or behaviorist to work on the issue.
 Otherwise, you might need to accept that your dog is going to hump and avoid situations where humping will be a problem.
 If this is how things turn out, then you will need to know how to predict the humping behavior and prevent it whenever possible.
 This is especially the case when humping may cause a dog fight or an injury to someone.